Quick summary

 There are a number of foods/drinks that will cause your blood sugar to spike, thus potentially giving you hyperglycemia.
 These include excessively sugary foods, simple carbohydrates, and ultra-processed foods.

 Certain foods may also exacerbate gastrointestinal problems.
-Greasy foods, for instance, will likely contribute to feelings of nausea and constipation, while high caffeinated drinks (like coffee, fizzy drinks, etc) make your digestive system move faster and will make diarrhoea much worse.
+Greasy foods, for instance, will likely contribute to feelings of nausea and constipation, while high caffeinated drinks (like coffee, fizzy drinks, etc) make your digestive system move faster and can worsen diarrhoea.

 Get plenty of fresh air